joaopsys/NowCrawling/README.md

 The following options are used **(note that nearly all of these are fully case insensitive, as well as their arguments)**:
 * `-c`, `--content`: This tells **NowCrawling** that you want to use it in *Content Crawling Mode*, whereby it will look for content matches and print them to the screen and, optionally, save them to a file.
 An alternative mode, which we covered [previously](FIXME), is the *File Crawling Mode* (`-f`, `--file-crawling`).
 * `-k`, `--keywords`: Explained in the [previous example](FIXME).
 Use for querying Google.
-In this particular case, we do a generic search for a "gmail leak dump passwords".
+In this particular case, we do a generic search for "gmail leak dump passwords".
 Of course you can refine the search with Google specific keywords to make the results better.
 Also note that **you can use the *smart search* (`-s`) functionality in *Content Crawling Mode*** too!
 * `-m`, `--match`: Explained in the [previous example](FIXME).
 This time, we modify our regex to include a grossly oversimplified password (with only alphanumeric characters) after a ":" and the email.
 This gives (perhaps surprisingly) good results!
 * `-o`, `--output-file`: Explained in the [previous example](FIXME).
 Stores all found leaked emails and passwords in the desired output file.

 #### Finding credit card numbers on the web
 Suppose you want to find credit card numbers that are out on the web, for whatever reason you see fit.
-With ** NowCrawling**'s *Content Crawling Mode*, this is a trivial task, provided your regex skills are up to the task.
+With ** NowCrawling**'s *Content Crawling Mode*, this is trivial, provided your regex skills are up to the task.

 ##### Command